jli198/cpe322/lab1/README.md

 [Half-Adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder) </br>
 An adder is a digital circuit in the arithmetic logic unit (ALU) that adds numbers.
 The half adder adds two single binary digits **A** and **B**. </br>
+A half adder only adds 1 bit.
+A full adder can result in a byte. </br>
 </br>

 ### Running Half-Adder in GTKWave